 The doctor or nurse can visit patients who are seriously ill or who cannot leave the house.
 If you need a home visit, it is best to phone the surgery as early as possible but before 11:30am.
 The doctor will normally speak to the patient over the phone before visiting or arranging for a district nurse to see the patient.

 Do please try to come to the surgery if at all possible.
 (A doctor can see 3-5 patients at the surgery in the time it takes him/her to visit one patient at home).We provide appointments for patients who need to be seen quickly.

 Sometimes you may want to speak to a doctor or nurse about something, but do not need to come into the surgery for a face-to-face appointment.
 If you would like to talk to someone over the phone, you can book this in with reception, which will take your number and arrange a suitable time.
-The doctors are normally available daily between 1130 and 1200 to deal with telephone calls.
 When phoning, please give as much information as possible to the receptionist.

 Patients are responsible for contacting the surgery to find out the results of investigations such as blood tests, urine tests, x-rays and ECGs.
 Receptionists, after checking confidentiality requirements normally will give the result after instructions from the doctor they cannot discuss your results, but they can arrange a telephone appointment for you to speak to a doctor or nurse if necessary.

 It is easy to register with us.
 All you need to do is to come to the surgery with some proof of your address (such as a utility bill).
 You will need to fill in a short form.
 You can either download the form here and bring it with you completed, or we have paper copies in the surgery.

 Records and confidentiality